UW-CTRL/AA548-spr2024/bite-size-notes/week-1-c-linearization.md

 - Many control models in real world are mostly made up of multiple states and a inputs.
 Using one of familiar examples, unicycle model, which is often covered in our course, we will study how linearization can be applied in multivariable control system.

 **Objectives**
-- To understand the definition and the mathematical foundation of linearization.
+- To review the definition and the mathematical foundation of linearization.
-- To learn how to apply linearization in practical control system problem.
+- To refer how to apply linearization in practical control system problem.
 - To look over code snippets(JAX, auto_diff) for linearizing the control system.

 ## Introduction